Last Update: May 2020

 2 Series (9 Episodes)

-There have been no shortage of zombie related TV shows over recent years.
+There has been no shortage of zombie-related TV shows over recent years.
 From The Walking Dead to the Santa Clarita Diet, with each one providing their own unique take on a zombie apocalypse.
-But Dominic Mitchell‘s 2013 BBC series stands head and shoulders above the rest.
-Not just because of it unique take on zombie life, but also due to its nuanced reflection of coming of age themes of identity, acceptance and difference.
-Themes that ultimately take TV horror to a new level.
+But Dominic Mitchell’s 2013 BBC series stands head and shoulders above the rest.
+Not just because of its unique take on zombie life, but also due to its nuanced reflection of coming of age themes of identity, acceptance and difference.
+Subjects that ultimately take this TV horror to a new level.
 By dovetailing the experiences of young zombie Kieran, with those of many minority communities and groups in the U.K.

 There may not be many episodes to feast on, but this is British science fiction and horror at its best.
 And while you may be longing for more as the final credits roll, the journey taken is well worth your time.